springload/wagtailembedder/README.md

 ]
 ```

-For each models registered as a wagtail.wagtailsnippets create an html file to render the template inside a RichText field.
+For each models registered as a wagtail.snippets create an html file to render the template inside a RichText field.

  * Templates names will match snippets models names replacing capital letters with underscores, Wagtail style.
    For the ```SocialMediaLink``` snippet in the ```core``` app, it will look for the following template ```core/templates/snippets/socialmedialink.html```.